Solar Panel Installation in Quincy, MA — Multi-Family Homes and Tight City Lots

 A lot of solar companies see Quincy and get frustrated because it's harder to design one-size-fits-all systems.
 The ROI math varies more from home to home.
 Shading is more complex.
 Equipment choices matter.

-I've been installing solar on the South Shore since 2011, and I've worked on enough Quincy homes to understand the landscape here—literally and figuratively.
+I've been designing and overseeing solar installations on the South Shore since 2011, and I've worked on enough Quincy homes to understand the landscape here—literally and figuratively.
 I know the local permitting, I know how National Grid works in this area, and I've dealt with the electrical codes and building standards.

 If you're a Quincy homeowner thinking about solar, I'll give you a real assessment of what's possible for your home.
 Sometimes it's a great fit.
 Sometimes it's not, and I'll tell you that honestly.